-Currently, we have 33 active students in our doctoral program.
-Six students enter each year, and they consistently report experiencing a faculty and staff committed to their success and graduation.
+Currently, we have 35 active students in our doctoral program.
+Typically, six new students enter each year, and they consistently report experiencing a faculty and staff committed to their success and graduation.
 I hope this Handbook provides you with information pertaining to the steps that lead to successful completion of your program and the array of policies and procedures related to those steps, but if you have any questions that remain unanswered, please let me know.